The Client Agreement

 CANCELLATIONS & BREAKS

-- If you cancel a session with less than 7 days notice we charge the full fee for the missed session.
-However, it’s worth asking your therapist if they can offer you a different time, or a session via phone or Skype.
+If you cancel a session with less than 7 days’ notice, we charge the full fee for the missed session.
+However, it’s worth asking your therapist if they can offer you a different time that week or a session via phone or Skype.

-- All therapists working in association with The House Partnership follow the code of ethics of the British Psychological Society which can be found on their website.
+Psychologists working in association with The House Partnership (HP) follow the code of ethics of the British Psychological Society which can be found on their website.